 NAC 445A.431 Stabilization of tailings.
-(NRS 445A.425, 445A.465) Upon termination of the active use of a tailings impoundment, representative samples of the material deposited in the impoundment must be collected and characterized.
+(NRS 445A.425, 445A.465) Upon termination of the active use of a tailings impoundment, representative samples of the material deposited in the impoundment must be collected and This document is for informational purposes only.
+For regulatory reference refer to the adopted but not yet codified regulation in the Nevada LCB register at:

+characterized.
 The tailings must be stabilized during the final closure of a facility so as to inhibit the migration of any contaminant that has the potential to degrade the waters of the State.